isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/glossary.md

 ## App

-A 3rd-party distributable item.
-It could be a UXP/ZXP plugin, a DX Application, an Adobe Sign Integration etc. and may or may not be associated with an API.
-To unlock future features, all Apps will have a project assigned to them.
+A 3rd-party distributable item such as a Software integration or App Builder app.
+All apps have a Console project assigned to them.

 ## Listing

 How an _App_ is published on the Marketplace.
-A _Listing_ contains metadata and at least one plugin _Version_.
+A _Listing_ contains metadata to provide a rich description on Adobe Exchange listing cards and detail pages.

 ## Version

-The downloadable portion of an _App_.
-A UXP listing can have multiple _Versions_ available to users simultaneously, while ZXP listings only offer the latest _Version_.
+The user installable portion an _App_.
+An App Builder _Listing_ can be associatd with one or more _Versions_.

 ## Console Project

-Every _Listing_ is associated with a _Console Project_, which serves as a container created in the Adobe Developer Console to enable a future feature of bundling of plugins, APIs and other Console services.
+Every App Builder or Software integration _Listing_ is associated with a _Console Project_ for building the app in Developer Console.

 ## Product

-A Creative Cloud host app associated with a particular _Listing_.
-UXP plugins can only be associated with one _Product_ (currently Photoshop or XD).
+An Experience Cloud host app that is extended in a Software Integration or App Builder App.

 ## Platform

-Developer Distribution will support plugin listing submission for Photoshop and XD on the UXP desktop extensibility platform starting in February 2023.
-Listing submission for all Creative Cloud Products using the ZXP/CEP extensibility platform will be available in June 2023.
-Submission for more Creative Cloud Products on UXP will continue to be introduced in the 2nd half of 2023.
+The two Experience Cloud Platforms supported in Developer Distribution are _App Builder_ and _Software integrations_.
+For Creative Cloud the platforms are ZXP and UXP.

 ## Listing Status